History & sense of place

 At Anantara Maldives, this approach makes particular sense because the resort lends itself to celebratory journeys, deep rest and reconnection as a couple.
 The spa then acts as an intimate punctuation mark, a way to mark arrival, recover after a marine excursion or turn the end of an afternoon into a genuine interlude.

-Concierge, activities and the art of staying well
+Concierge, Activities, and the Art of Staying

 The Maldivian art of living: light, sea and recovered time